Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 Writing in my journal helps me to identify and explore the root causes of my emotions and fears.

-It helps me to separate myself from my thoughts and allows me to put things into perspective and context, by giving me enough just enough distance to look at them rationally and objectively.
+It helps me to separate myself from my thoughts and allows me to put things into perspective and context, by giving me just enough distance to look at them rationally and objectively.

 My journal also helps me to solve problems and aids my decision making.